 NOTE: The term donor refers to the parabiont that receives the glucose injection through the tail vein.
 The recipient is the other parabiont, which does not receive glucose directly.

-Cut off the tail tip of the donor and recipient mice with a scissor and collect a drop of blood at different time points after the injection of glucose (1 min, 5 min, 10 min, 15 min, 20 min, 30 min, 40 min, 50 min, and 60 min).
+Cut off the toes of the donor and recipient mice with a scissor and collect a drop of blood at different time points after the injection of glucose (1 min, 5 min, 10 min, 15 min, 20 min, 30 min, 40 min, 50 min, and 60 min).

 Drip the blood into the center of glucometer test strips for glucose level detection.

-Use Evans blue dye as a positive control3.
+Use Evan’s blue Counterstain as a positive control3.

-Inject 200 μL of 0.5% Evans blue dye intraperitoneally into the donor mouse.
+Inject 200 μL of 0.5% Evan’s blue Counterstain intraperitoneally into the donor mouse.

 Anesthetize the parabionts by intraperitoneal injection of 20 g/L 2,2,2-tribromoethanol to each mouse at a concentration of 0.1 mL/10 g.